1.0 Purpose and Scope

 Rabies is a disease of the nervous system caused by the rabies virus.
 Rabies infects domestic and wild mammals and is spread to humans through close contact with infected saliva, usually via an infected animal bite or scratch.
 Rabies in humans is almost always fatal once symptoms develop.
 Rabies is not found in Australia but a close relative of the virus called the Australian bat lyssavirus, can be found in Australian bats.

-UQ veterinary and wildlife workers, researchers and students who handle Australian bats, or researchers who work with Australian Bat Lyssavirus (ABL) in a laboratory, or those who work with animals in areas of the world where rabies is endemic, must have completed a pre-exposure rabies vaccination course.
+UQ veterinary and wildlife workers, researchers and students who handle Australian bats, or researchers who work with Australian Bat Lyssavirus (ABL) in a laboratory, or those who work with animals in areas of the world where rabies is endemic, are required to complete a pre-exposure rabies vaccination course.
 Workers and students must seek rapid post exposure treatment in the event they are bitten or scratched when handling a bat or other potentially infected animal or sustain a potentially contaminated sharps injury.
-Please refer to Working Safely with Bats and Flying Foxes: Lyssa Virus Procedure for information about pre exposure vaccination, post exposure treatment and the requirement for on-going rabies boosters and rabies antibody monitoring.
+Please refer to the UQ Working Safely with Bats and Flying Foxes: Lyssa Virus Procedure for information about pre exposure vaccination, post exposure treatment and the requirement for on-going rabies boosters and rabies antibody monitoring.
 Also refer to the Work Health and Safety Queensland, Australian bat lyssavirus and handling bats for further information about safely handling bats.

 4.11.1 Rabies/ABL screening